Importing a Gradle Project

 Due to changes in the project, it is necessary to update the build files for a previous years Gradle project.
 It is also necessary to import vendor libraries again, since last year’s vendor libraries must be updated to be compatible with this year’s projects.

 To make it easy for teams to import previous years gradle projects into the current year’s framework, WPILib includes a wizard for importing previous years projects into VS Code.
 This will generate the necessary gradle components and load the project into VS Code.
 In place upgrades are not supported.
-The importer automatically imports the old or new command framework 3rd party library (which ever one was used on the imported project).

 The import process copies your project source files from the current directory to a new directory and completely regenerates the gradle files.
 Additionally, it updates the code for the package changes made in 2022.
 If you made non-standard updates to the